solliancenet/microsoft-mysql-developer-guide/artifacts/07-03-AzureBatch/README.md

 - Select **+Add**
 - For the name, type **app01_mysql**
 - For the version, type **1.0.0***
-- For the applciation package, browse to the zip file you just created.
+- For the applciation package, browse to the zip file that was just created.
 - Select **Submit**

 ## Create a Batch Task